The next CEO of Air France might not be French. Unions say that's 'inconceivable'

-The prospect of an outsider at the controls of France's national airline has produced a sharp backlash from unions.
+An outsider at the controls of France's national airline has produced a sharp backlash from unions.

 French unions said in a statement Thursday that it was "inconceivable" that Air France-KLM would name current Air Canada executive Benjamin Smith as its new CEO.